Because it’s raining constantly here, I’m thinking about the sunniest camping meal.

-Fresh, warm tomatoes and fresh basil would be perfect, but don’t wait for summer days to get some sunshine into your life.
+Fresh, warm tomatoes and fresh basil would be perfect for this quick and easy camping meal, but don’t wait for summer days to get some sunshine into your life.

 How to make camping panzanella salad